-Runs the Astro development server.
-This starts an HTTP server that responds to requests for pages stored in
+dev server.
+It starts an HTTP server which responds to requests for routes or pages that are specified within

-Specifies should port to run on.
+Specifies which port to run on.
 Defaults to

 Builds your site for production.